Maxime-Jauroyon/Univ-Ghostlab/README.md

 ### Compile And Launch (Java Sources)

-The Java sources uses Gradle as a cross-platform build system.
-It should install itself automatically when compiling the project.
+The Java sources uses Gradle as a cross-platform build system, it should install itself automatically when compiling the project.

 #### Compile